Barriers for rectangular matrix multiplication: Rectangular matrix multiplication algorithms

-\paragraph{Reductions.} We say $S$ is a \emph{monomial restriction} of $T$ and write $S \leq_M T$ if~$S$ can be obtained from $T$ by setting some variables to zero.
-We say $S$ is a \emph{monomial degeneration} of $T$ and write $S \degenleq_M T$ if~$S$ can be obtained from $T$ by multiplying the variables by integer powers of $\eps$ so that $S$ appears in the lowest $\eps$-degree.
-Strassen's application of the laser method uses monomial degenerations and the modification of Coppersmith and Winograd~\cite{DBLP:journals/jsc/CoppersmithW90} uses combinatorial restrictions where the variables zeroed out are chosen using a certain combinatorial gadget (a Salem--Spencer set). \emph{Degeneration} is a very general reduction that generalises the above reductions.
-We say $S$ is a degeneration of $T$ and write $S \degenleq T$ if $S$ appears in the lowest $\eps$-degree in $T(A(\eps)x, B(\eps)y, C(\eps)z)$ for some linear maps $A(\eps), B(\eps), C(\eps)$ whose matrices have coefficients that are Laurent polynomials in $\eps$.
-Restriction $\leq$ is the special case of degeneration where the Laurent polynomials are constant.
+There are also more restrictive notions of reductions which are easy to analyze combinatorially.
+We say that $S$ is a \emph{monomial restriction} of $T$ and write $S \leq_M T$ if~$S = T(Ax, By, Cz)$ where the matrices of $A$, $B$ and $C$ have at most one nonzero entry in each row and column.
+Essentially, $S$ is obtained from $T$ by rescaling some variables of the trilinear form and setting some of the variables to zero.

+Similarly, we say that $S$ is a \emph{monomial degeneration} of $T$ and write $S \degenleq_M T$ if~$S = \lim_{\eps\to 0} T(A(\eps)x, B(\eps)y, C(\eps)z)$ where matrices $A(\eps), B(\eps), C(\eps)$ contain in each row and each column only one nonzero element.
+Without loss of generality, the nonzero elements can be assumed to be monomials in~$\eps$.
+Strassen's application of the laser method uses monomial degenerations.
+Coppersmith and Winograd~\cite{DBLP:journals/jsc/CoppersmithW90} uses monomial restrictions where the variables zeroed out are chosen using a certain combinatorial gadget (a Salem--Spencer set).
+Later work building on the Coppersmith--Winograd construction retain this structure.